slipke/csm_ss15_sem_team_vagrant/java-tomcat/puppet/README.md

 ##Configuration of the Tomcat-Server
-This project configure a management user for the management Tomcat web interface.
+This project configure a management user for the management Tomcat-Web-Interface.
 The Username is "ManTomcat" and the password is "PwTomcat" both without the quote.
 If you want to change these credentials you have to edit the [init.pp file](puppet/modules/tomcat-config/manifests/init.pp) file.
 There are two variables which are need to do this:
 *	$managementUser
 *	$managementPW